richardtallent/vue-simple-calendar/README.md

 - Handle events with times.
 - Make this an NPM package *(I know nothing about this and could use a hand with it!)*.
 - Extract date manipulation methods to a separate plugin.
-- Fix a display issue that could occur when multi-day events stack and stagger

 PRs and issues are welcome!
 Please use the same code style.
 Use of "Prettier" is encouraged.